HamBone999/Minecraft-Infinite-Reborn/README.md

 # Minecraft Infinite

-Source for the Infinite client patches, the server patches, the mod loader changes and the three server addons.
+Source for the Infinite client patches, the server patches, the mod loader changes and the server addons.

 To install download the client zip from [Releases](https://github.com/HamBone999/Minecraft-Infinite-Reborn/releases).
 Follow install instructions included.